Manage virtual and hybrid events in one place

 A virtual networking platform helps attendees connect with each other online.
 These platforms usually has features including live chat, Q&A sessions, and small group meetings.

 Virtual event platforms are a great option for conferences because they offer a way to connect with a larger audience without the need for physical space.
-With the right platform, you can create an engaging experience like keynote speeches, breakout sessions, and networking opportunities.
+With the right platform, you can create an engaging experience with keynote speeches and networking opportunities.

 The best virtual event platform for engagement is Livestorm.
 Engagement features like live polls, chat, and Q&A make it easy for attendees to interact with each other and the speakers.